William H. Mellor

 Mellor also served in the Reagan Administration as Deputy General Counsel for Legislation and Regulations in the Department of Energy, and from 1979 to 1983, he practiced public interest law with Mountain States Legal Foundation in Denver.
 Mellor received his J.D. from the University of Denver School of Law in 1977.
 He graduated from Ohio State University in 1973.

-Mellor sits on the board of directors for the Property and Environment Research Center, Donors Capital Fund, and the Kern Family Foundation.
+Mellor sits on the board of directors for the Donors Capital Fund, and the Kern Family Foundation.
 He is a member of the Mont Pelerin Society and a 2012 recipient of the Bradley Prize.